lppllppl920/DenseDescriptorLearning-Pytorch/README.md

 ![Ours](point_cloud_overlay_fm_only_spatial_grouping.gif) ![SIFT](point_cloud_overlay_SIFT.gif)

-*The video on the left is the point overlay with the SfM results using our proposed dense descriptor.
-The video on the right is the one with the SfM results using SIFT"
+*The video on the left is the video overlay of the SfM results estimated with our proposed dense descriptor.
+The video on the right is the SfM results using SIFT"

 This codebase implements the method described in the paper: